unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

 Default configuration is designed to be user-friendly, allowing you to quickly get into writing mode without needing to learn complex Linux terminal commands.

 # For Advanced Users

-If you are familiar with Raspberry Pi configurations, feel free to customize the setup.
+If you are familiar with Raspberry Pi and Linux configurations, feel free to customize the setup.
 The Micro Journal Rev.2 has no major constraints, though a minor display configuration may be necessary.
 Beyond that, you have the freedom to configure the Raspberry Pi as you prefer.